-Potassium Test55+ booked in last 3 days
+Potassium ISE serum123+ booked in last 3 days

 Frequently Asked Questions

-The potassium serum test is used to measure the amount of potassium levels in the blood.
+The potassium test is used to measure the amount of potassium levels in the blood.
 It may be done as part of a general health check-up or in specific cases of fluid or electrolyte imbalances.
 These may include diabetes ketoacidosis, kidney diseases, cardiac arrhythmia or any metabolic diseases.

-Potassium serum test measures the potassium levels in the blood.
+Potassium test measures the potassium levels in the blood.
 Potassium levels along with sodium and chloride levels indicate the electrolyte status of the body.

-During a blood test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
+During a potassium test, a health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.

 Low levels of potassium may occur due to alcoholism, low potassium diet, loss of body fluids due to vomiting or diarrhoea, aldosteronism which is a hormonal disorder causing high blood pressure.
 It leads to muscle weakness and spasm, constipation, palpitations, numbness.